isx45128227/MongoVsPostgres/documentacio.md

     effective_cache_size = 1MB
     ```

-    Here we are telling Postgres the log filename, the information we want
+    Here we are telling Postgres the maximum number of connections,
+    the log filename, the information we want to see in the log
-    to see in the log (log_connection, log_duration and log_hostname)
+    (log_connection, log_duration and log_hostname)
     and the minimum cache possible 1MB.

 * Now we have to restart the service so the changes are effective.